 Keep in mind that using the wrong cleaners can sometimes void the warranty on your floors.
 Check with your manufacturer for the details on your warranty.

-Deep Cleaning and Maintenance
+Deep Cleaning and Maintenance for Hardwood Floors

 About once a once a month, you’ll want to do a good deep clean of your wood flooring with a wood floor cleaner.
 This is one of the simplest ways to care for your hardwood floors, but it takes some effort!

 Every few years (set a reminder on your phone), you’ll want to do what’s called a maintenance coat on your floors.
 This is also referred to as a “buff and coat” or “screen and recoat”.
 All the terms refer to the same process.
 When your wood flooring is brand new, it is finished with a protective coating that gives it longevity and protection against wear and tear.